bucs110fall2024/final-project-emily-s-team/template_final_project-master/README.md

 << List team member names >>

+Emily Scott
 ***

 ## Project Description

 << Give an overview of your project >>
+I am going to be making a scroller game with native plants & wildlife from the adirondack park, where the user interacts with objects to learn about them.
+Interacting with an object gives the user a unique item and when they collect them all they win the game.
 ***

 ## GUI Design

 ### Initial Design